 Members speak on subjects of interest at noontime gatherings several times a month.
 Topics are as broad as the imagination of the members.
 Recent topics include the “Best of Hubble,” traveling in Iran, clerking in the Supreme Court, the birds of Cuba, and life in the Peace Corps.

 TGIFridays (Friday Special Events)

 Fridays at PLATO are a time when members can share additional interests.
-Friday events include current events discussions, a documentary film series, play reading, mindfulness meditation, bridge, and “special topics” ranging from debates on medical ethics to the Israeli-Palestinian issue.
+Friday events include current events discussions, an opera group, play reading, mindfulness meditation, poetry group, bridge, and “special topics” ranging from debates on medical ethics to the Israeli-Palestinian issue.

 Annually, PLATO members travel with an educational guide for two to three weeks.
 Members travel together after participating in a study group on the country or area they plan to visit.
 Recent trips include Ireland, Turkey, Sicily, Cuba, and China.

 PLATO members can enjoy 3 days of discussions on various topics, hiking, swimming, tennis, field trips, games, great meals, late night chocolate dipping, and other activities.
 The retreat is generally held at an outdoor retreat location within an hour’s drive of PLATO.

 Members form groups around shared interests.
 These groups include hiking, ethnic dining, movies, astronomy, technology, books, play reading, bridge, tennis, and arts.
 Any member can create a group so the number of groups continues to grow.

 Social events are an important element to the PLATO community.
 These events include an annual holiday luncheon in the winter, an annual luncheon/business meeting in the summer, new-member brunches, trips to plays or places of interest, and other social events.